jjmschofield/gocrawl/OPTIMIZATION.md

 So first things first we will extend out a cache based on redis, we predicted this and left a clear extension point.
 Easy peasy.

 Altering the internals of the crawler is not quite so easy however... our crawler doesn't IoC the queue - so first things first we need to fix that.

+Now we go slower, quite a bit slower.
+Need to reduce number of caches (why 2)?